 Is it better to get separated or divorced?

 This will depend on the specific circumstances of your case.
-Contact one of our experienced family lawyers to discuss which option is right in your individual case.
+Contact one of our experienced divorce lawyers Brisbane to discuss which option is right in your individual case.

 Why would someone stall a divorce?